IzacVrushabh/IzacVrushabh/README.md

 ### **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m a student at PCCOE , Pune .
+- 👨🏽‍💻 Working as professional at Quantiphi.
 - 🔭 I’m currently working on MERN / MEAN / Ruby on Rails.
 - 🌱 Learning Machine Learning Algo and improving my Web Development Stack .
 - 🤔 Looking for help with DSA .